scottyplunkett/active_storage_notes/README.md

 ## Who created it?
 <blockquote cite="https://weblog.rubyonrails.org/2017/11/27/Rails-5-2-Active-Storage-Redis-Cache-Store-HTTP2-Early-Hints-Credentials/">
-  “Active Storage was extracted from Basecamp 3 by George Claghorn and yours truly. <br/>So not only is the framework already used in production, it was born from production. <br/>There’s that Extraction Design guarantee stamp alright!”
+  “Active Storage was extracted from Basecamp 3 by George Claghorn and yours truly.
+So not only is the framework already used in production, it was born from production.
+There’s that Extraction Design guarantee stamp alright!”
-<br/><b>- DHH</b>
+<b>- DHH</b>
 </blockquote>

 ## Hwo does it work?
-##### Checkout the <a href="https://github.com/rails/rails/tree/master/activestorage">Acitve Storage Git</a><br/>
+##### Checkout the <a href="https://github.com/rails/rails/tree/master/activestorage">Acitve Storage Git</a>
-#### A key difference to how Active Storage works compared to other attachment solutions in Rails is through the use <br/> of built-in models (backed by Active Record):
+#### A key difference to how Active Storage works compared to other attachment solutions in Rails is through the use  of built-in models (backed by Active Record):
 1. <a href="https://api.rubyonrails.org/classes/ActiveStorage/Blob.html">Active storage blobs</a>
   have data about the file.
 2. <a href="https://api.rubyonrails.org/classes/ActiveStorage/Attachment.html">Active storage attachments</a> associate records with blobs.
-#### This means existing application models do not need to be modified with additional columns to associate <br/>with files.
-Active Storage uses polymorphic associations via the Attachment join model, which then connects to the <br/>actual Blob.<br/>
+#### This means existing application models do not need to be modified with additional columns to associate with files.
+Active Storage uses polymorphic associations via the Attachment join model, which then connects to the actual Blob.
-  #### Blob models store attachment metadata (filename, content-type, etc.), and their identifier key in the storage <br/>service. **Blob models do not store the actual binary data.** They are intended to be immutable in spirit. <br/>One file, one blob.
-You can associate the same blob with multiple application models as well. <br/>And if you want to do transformations of a given Blob, the idea is that you'll simply create a new one, <br/>rather than attempt to mutate the existing one (though of course you can delete the previous version later <br/>if you don't need it).
+  #### Blob models store attachment metadata (filename, content-type, etc.), and their identifier key in the storage service. **Blob models do not store the actual binary data.** They are intended to be immutable in spirit.
+One file, one blob.
+You can associate the same blob with multiple application models as well.
+And if you want to do transformations of a given Blob, the idea is that you'll simply create a new one, rather than attempt to mutate the existing one (though of course you can delete the previous version later if you don't need it).

 #### I'm confused where is my file?
 ##### Not in the db.
 It's on a cloud service... that's kind of the whole point.
 However, during development, so long as your `config/storage.yml` is set up to use the disk service locally, you're file will be stored in the `./storage` directory or `.tmp/storage/` for testing.
 (An example `config/storage.yml` file can be found in the next section)